jrandj/java-11/README.md

 1. The **Java Virtual Machine (JVM)** is an executable.
 When the JVM runs, it loads the given class and looks for the main method of that class to run.
 The executable for the JVM is named java.

 1. Every Java class belongs to a package.
 There can be at most one package statement in the source file, and it must be the first statement in the file.
 If there is no package statement, then the classes defined in that file belong to an unnamed package which is known as the default package.
-Classes from other packages can be imported so that they can be referrred to without using the **Fully Qualified Class Name (FQCN)**.
+Classes from other packages can be imported so that they can be referred to without using the **Fully Qualified Class Name (FQCN)**.

-1. Java code is made up of expressions, statements and blocks.
+1. Java code is made up of expressions, statements, and blocks.
 An expression is made up of variables, operators, and method invocations.
 An expression evaluates to a single value.
 An expression is something which evaluates a value, while a statement is a line of code that does something.
 Some expressions can be made into a statement by terminating it with a semicolon, such as assignment expressions, usage of ++ or --, method invocation and object creation expressions.
-A block is a group of zero or more statements between balanced brances and can be used wherever a single statement is allowed.
+A block is a group of zero or more statements between balanced branches and can be used wherever a single statement is allowed.

 1. The stack is used for storing local variables, function calls, and references to objects.
 The heap is used for storing objects.

-### Working With Java Primitive Data Types and String APIs
+### Working with Java Primitive Data Types and String APIs

 1. Java is a statically typed language.
 This means that the data type of a variable is defined at compile time and cannot change during run time.